-Towards the end of 2023 I bought myself a portable plastic piano, and the usual accessories, including a folding piano bench.
+Towards the end of 2023 I bought myself a Yamaha P45 portable plastic piano, and the usual accessories, including a folding piano bench.
 It's okay, but eventually I'll buy a proper piano bench for home, and just use this to take to gigs.
 It has its problems, and could do with some redesigning.

 It also has various creaks and rattles from the legs, so not the best choice for use in a recording studio.
 I found it making loud annoying noises at the worst moments while making recordings.

 The height adjustment is done by pulling in a couple of plungers at the top of the legs, and repositioning where the legs lock into some holes in rails under the bottom of the seat.
 They're not a firm fit, so that adds to the noise of the seat.
-The knobs screw in, and while they can be tightened up, they have to be slightly loose to be able to adjust (or fold-up) the seat, and this can lead to them eventually falling out (as happened to someone else with the same seat, and they lost the knob).
-They also stick out a bit too far, and the plungers often get wedged while you're trying to adjust the seat, because they get pushed into the side of their pipe instead of along it.
+The knobs screw in, and while they can be tightened up, they have to be slightly loose to be able to adjust (or fold-up) the seat, and this can lead to them eventually falling out (as happened to someone else with the same seat, and they lost the knob—they use a M6 thread if you need to replace any).
+The knobs also stick out a bit too far, and the plungers often get wedged while you're trying to adjust the seat, because they get pushed into the side of their pipe instead of sliding along it.
+Those knobs have sharp edges, and so did something else near them.
+Two of us have ended up with metal splinters in our fingers after handling the seat, on a couple of occasions.
+I had to play at a gig after getting one stuck very painfully in the tip of my finger.

 It's a bit of a rat-trap to carry while folded, there's nothing to stop the legs flapping about, and it bites you if you're not careful.